tetherless-world/explanation-ontology/modeling.md

 <table><td><strong>Fairness Explanation</strong></td><td style="text-align: right;"><a href="#catalogexplanations">Top</a></td></table>  <ul type = "circle">
     <li> <strong>Definition:</strong>Provides steps taken across the design and implementation of an ML system to ensure that the decisions it assistsare generally unbiased, and whether or not an individualhas been treated equitably.
 Fairness explanations are key to increasing individuals’ confidence in an AI system.
 It can foster meaningful trust by explaining to an individual how bias and discrimination in decisions are avoided.</li>
     <li><strong>Prototypical Question:</strong>Is there a bias consequence of this system recommendation?
 What data was used to arrive at this decision?</li>
-    <li><strong>Sufficency Condition:</strong> <br/>Is there a ‘system recommendation’ from an ‘AI method’that has a ‘statement of consequence’? <br/> Is  there  a  ‘dataset’  in  the  ‘system  recommendation’ the explanation is based on?</li>
+    <li><strong>Sufficency Condition:</strong> <br/>Is there a ‘system recommendation’ from an ‘AI method’ that has a ‘statement of consequence’? <br/> Is  there a ‘dataset’ in  the ‘system  recommendation’ the explanation is based on?</li>
     <li> <strong>OWL Restriction:</strong> <br/>
       <pre>
     (